 - Full parental control thanks to instant notifications and spending limits

-- It can be used by children as young as six
+- It can be used by children as young as 6

 - Children learn about personal finance in a controlled environment

-- Relatives can also send money to the children
+- Relatives can also send money to the child’s account

-- You can manage up to four child accounts from the same parent account
+- You can manage up to 4 child accounts from the same parent account

 - Only one free top-up to the child account a month

-- You cannot load cash onto the account
+- You cannot load physical cash onto the account

 - It doesn’t pay any interest

-When it comes to deciding whether gohenry is the right solution for your family, there are two main factors to take into account: price and parental control.
+When it comes to deciding whether GoHenry is right for your family, there are 2 main factors to take into account: price and parental control.

-Secondly, the parental control features are really thorough and if you turn off the cash withdrawals, your children won’t be able to spend a penny without you knowing what it was for.
-Which is amazing if you want to initiate your six-year-old to personal finance in a super-safe environment.
-On the other hand, your children will probably grow out of gohenry well before they turn 18 and expect you to grant them some actual independence and privacy, for which a regular children’s bank account is probably more adequate.
+On the positive side, the parental control features with GoHenry are really thorough, and if you turn off cash withdrawals, your children won’t be able to spend a penny without you knowing what it was for.
+This means it can be a great option if you’re looking to give younger children financial independence in a super-safe environment.
+Of course, as your kids grow, they’ll expect you to grant them some actual independence and privacy, and a regular children’s bank account is probably more suitable at that point.